The explicit Laplace transform for the Wishart process: Alternative existing methods

 \subsection{Comparison of the methods}

 A formal numerical analysis of the various methods is beyond the scope of this paper.
-Anyhow, we would like to stress some important points, which we believe are sufficient to highlight the importance of our new methodology.
+Anyhow, we would like to stress some points about the execution time, which we believe are sufficient to highlight the importance of our new methodology.
+Despite its importance in the academic literature, it will turn out that the variation of constants method is not suitable for applications, in particular in a calibration setting.

 First of all we compare the results of the four different methods.
-We consider different time horizons $t\in\left[0,0.3\right]$ and use the following values for the parameters:
+We consider different time horizons $t\in\left[0,3.0\right]$ and use the following values for the parameters:

 The value for $Q$ was obtained along the following steps: given a matrix $A\in S_d^+$ such that $AM=M^\top A$, we compute its inverse and let $Q$ be obtained from a Cholesky factorization of this inverted matrix.